The definitive guide to streaming services in Ireland

 As well as being able to stream content from multiple devices, online or using the Netflix app, subscribers have the option to download episodes of their favourite shows to watch offline or while on the go - pretty neat.

-Netflix has suffered from accusations of focussing on quantity over quality in recent years, and it's now the most expensive streaming service by farr bi.
+Netflix has suffered from accusations of focussing on quantity over quality in recent years, and it's now the most expensive streaming service by far, having increased its prices multiple times over the past few years.
 However Netflix has started rolling out a cheaper, ad-supported plan in some overseas markets.
-While this type of payment model is now common in the US, it's not something Irish audiences are accustomed to yet.
+But this isn't available in Ireland yet.

 2. Prime Video